2021-2022 Assigned Topics

 Competition Review and Judging Process

-A handy wallet card with the competition due dates for 2021-22 will be available once the dates for the season are established.
+A handy wallet card (pdf file) with the competition due dates for 2021-22 is available here.